dannybadu2004/tryhackme_notes/certificates/README.md

 - Certificates are **proof of hands-on learning and skill development** in cybersecurity.
 - All labs and learning tasks were completed manually.
-- AI tools were only used to help **structure explanations and documentation**.